-Human Resources Division Intern, Credentialing, and Added Authorization Program - iCAAP Professional and Development Plan (PDP)
+Intern, Credentialing, and Added Authorization Program Professional Development Plan - PDP

 Ed 200.15b Integrating Standards, Curriculum, and Assessment (Part 2)

 Interns will extend the range of instructional and assessment approaches as they develop a second instructional unit.
 Using the principles of Understanding by Design, Interns will identify the learning goals for a new instructional unit, determine acceptable evidence, and plan their instruction.
 Emphasis is placed on the integration of arts and the inclusion of appropriate technology as Interns further their understanding of the connections among standards, classroom instruction, and student assessment.
 Interns will also explore techniques for learning about students and the funds of knowledge they bring to the classroom, as well as extending learning through appropriate questioning strategies.